lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    One difference here is that two thermostats are used, one for the fluid (*myber1*) and one for the solid (*myber2*).
-The use of *fix_modify* together with *compute* ensures that the right temperature value is used by the thermostats.
+    One difference with the previous input is that, here, two thermostats are used, one for the fluid (*myber1*) and one for the solid (*myber2*).
+The use of *fix_modify* together with *compute temp* ensures that the right temperature value is used by the thermostats.

 ..  container:: justify